americanexpress/one-app/docs/api/server/CLI-Commands.md

 ## Development Commands

-> 💬 These commands only work in Development
+> 💬 These commands are for Development only

 | Command | Description |
 |------|-------------|